Frequently Asked Questions

 What are the signs of human trafficking?

-There are many signs of human trafficking and if you have that feeling that something does not look right, you are probably right.
 You can learn more about how to identify trafficking from one of The Demand Project Partners, OnWatch

 What do I do if I suspect someone is a human trafficking victim?